jsoulier/wildfire_simulator/README.md

 > These instructions are specific to the Windows 11 file explorer.
 It will look slightly different other platforms

-> You can select multiple files by holding down Left Control and left clicking
+> You can select multiple files by holding down Left Control and left clicking on the files

 ![](doc/32110.png)